• Home

 Stolen devices, a shirtless protest, and a fake robot dog

-On the first day, exhibitors also said they were thrown out of the venue with no warning at around midday to accommodate a visit from India’s Prime Minister Narendra Modi.
+On the first day, exhibitors also said they were thrown out of the venue with no warning at around midday to accommodate a visit from India’s Prime Minister, Narendra Modi.
 The gates were then closed to new and returning attendees until around 6 p.m., causing commotion outside the venue and leading to tense scenes between impatient attendees and police.

 “It was disheartening,” Yadav said.
 “It’s just disappointing considering the effort I put into the event.”
-(He later said Delhi police recovered the devices after reviewing CCTV.)
+(He later said New Delhi police recovered the devices after reviewing CCTV.)

-Another source of eye-rolls among attendees was a lack of wi-fi and spotty phone service.
+Another source of eye rolls among attendees was a lack of Wi-Fi and spotty phone service.
 Bharat Mandapam, the main venue for speakers and panels, apparently has unstable reception at the best of times, let alone when filled with hundreds of delegates.
 Strangely, the venue also banned items like keys, laptops, cosmetics, and earbuds from entry.
 These rules were enforced with various levels of stringency throughout the week, but several journalists complained of having to argue with security staff in order to bring in innocuous items such as laptops and cosmetics.

 Missing speakers